The largest one-club city in the UK, Leeds is forever associated with the men who steered that club to the very top and sank it to untold depths.

 Thanks to Revie, and the mainly home-grown team he created, Leeds became a worldwide name, a winning brand in all white.
 Because of Ridsdale, Leeds became synonymous with catastrophic ownership and rapid decline.

-Today, Leeds United are pretty much where they were when Revie arrived in 1961, treading water in the second flight.
+Today, Leeds United are pretty much where they were when Revie arrived in 1961, looking to get out of the second flight.

 And this is how the club started out when entering the Football League in 1920.